apache/kyuubi/docs/client/advanced/kerberos.md

  -->

-# Access Kerberized Kyuubi with Beeline & BI Tools
+# Configure Kerberos for clients to Access Kerberized Kyuubi

 ## Instructions
 When Kyuubi is secured by Kerberos, the authentication procedure becomes a little complicated.